Isabella Ribeiro de Cabral: Career

 Cabral chose to work in the insurance business and became a career woman.
 When the war ended and the flying club resumed its training facilities, she immediately began to study for a pilot's license.
 Most of the trainers were veterans of the Royal Air Force and Cabral studied with former RAF pilot Neville Pereira.
 She passed her three hour solo flight on her first try.
-When she received her license in 1948, she became the first woman pilot of Trinidad and Tobago.
+When she received her licence in 1948, she became the first woman pilot of Trinidad and Tobago.
 Soon after, on New Year's Day in 1949, she married Frank de Freitas, who subsequently became a pilot.
 The couple had two children, Francis and Isabella.

 For a while, de Freitas did exhibition and competition shows in an Auster Aircraft, with which she had trained.
-Then she shifted her focus to production of cabarets, Carnival productions and band competitions often with her brother, George Jr. Her father composed two songs, The Story of Love and A Million Memories in honor of her mother.
+Then she shifted her focus to production of cabarets, Carnival productions and band competitions often with her brother, George Jr. Her father composed two songs, The Story of Love and A Million Memories in honour of her mother.